 Basic and diluted earnings per share are calculated in accordance with ASC Topic 260, "Earnings Per Share".
 Basic earnings per share is computed by dividing net income by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share reflects the potential dilution that could occur if stock options and other commitments to issue common stock were exercised resulting in the issuance of common stock of the Company.
-Due to the net loss during the years ended December 31, 2023 and 2022, potential common stock was not included in the computation of diluted earnings per share, because to do so would be antidilutive.
+Due to the net loss during the three months ended March 31, 2025 and the year ended December 31, 2024, potential common stock was not included in the computation of diluted earnings per share, because to do so would be antidilutive.